 Performance Consultation / Overall Needs Analysis

 Synopsis: To determine whether training or other interventions could address the business challenge, I conducted a structured needs analysis.
-This involved examining data, engaging stakeholders, and gathering insights from the target audience.
+This involved extracting and examining data, engaging stakeholders, and gathering insights from the target audience.
 My focus was on three key questions:

-• What onboarding support have CTMs received?
+• What onboarding support exists for CTMs?

 • What are common pain points and errors for new CTMs?